druidfi/guidelines/docs/drush.md

 See Drush [homepage](http://www.drush.org/) for more information.

-Latest stable versions are (Dec 11th 2020):
+Latest stable versions are (Dec 9th 2021):

-- 8.4.5 for Drupal 7
+- 8.4.x for Drupal 7
-- 10.3.6 for Drupal 8+
+- 10.6.x for Drupal 8+

 ## Requirements

-- Environment with PHP and Composer e.g. Docker container
+- Environment with PHP and Composer e.g. Docker container in the project
+- Connection to the database

 ## Install to project

 Install Drush with Composer:

 ```
-$ composer req drush/drush
+composer req drush/drush
 ```

 ## Tips